tjammer/raylib-ocaml/README.md

 ## Installation

-Currently, the automated build works only on GNU Linux.
-A Windows build (mingw64 pins) is possible, but requires a bit of manual fiddling.
-The raylib C library is built with cmake from source, therefore cmake and dependencies of raylib must be present, for details see <a href="https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux" target="_blank">here</a>.
+During the build of raylib-ocaml, the raylib C library is built from source, therefore its dependencies must be installed (<a href="https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux" target="_blank">details here</a>).
-For debian-based distros and Fedora, depexts exist (feel free to contribute depexts for other distros) to automatically install these dependencies:
+For some distros, depexts exist (feel free to contribute depexts for missing distros) to automatically install these dependencies:

 ``` sh
 opam depext raylib